 Do your kids love hot cross buns?
-Mine absolutely love them - in fact I think they are their favourite thing about Easter - even more so than the promise of the chocolate that is to come!
-We've been having hot cross buns for breakfast and for after-school snacks recently and while there are plenty worse things to eat, shop-bought ones are still made with white flour and have lots of added sugar.
+Mine absolutely love them – in fact I think they are their favourite thing about Easter – even more so than the promise of the chocolate that is to come!
+We’ve been having hot cross buns for breakfast and for after-school snacks recently and while there are plenty worse things to eat, shop-bought ones are still made with white flour and have lots of added sugar.
+So I had to create a recipe for sugar free hot cross buns – including a portion of hidden vegetables for picky eaters of course!

 I have created a healthier version – using a mix of white flour and spelt flour, with added fruit and veg, and no added sugar.
 These hot cross buns are sweetened with dates, apple and sultanas – and nothing else.
 They are also vegan and I think are a pretty delicious and healthy snack or breakfast for anyone.
 It’s great to start the day with a little bit of fruit and veg in your tummy – and if you saw my last post you’ll know I’m trying to make the snacks my kids eat healthier and more nutritious at the moment.